My dream: to wash my hair weekly.

 - Brush often to work scalp oils through hair shafts

-- Add essential oils like lavender or tea tree to your baking soda mix
+- Add essential oils like lavender or tea tree to your baking soda or apple cider vinegar mix

 - Style with a simple DIY spritz solution: one teaspoon salt to two cups of water and three to five drops of lavender essential oil